Beginner Drawing Exercises: 10 Simple Drills That Work

 Create gestural thumbnails

-• Speeds up compositional planning
+• Speeds up composition decisions

 Sketches of a ballerina, a cityscape, fruits, and a café scene, each labeled with thumbnails.
 Timer reads under 3 min.